Major Feature Release - Turbo Tools V4 now with Temporal Intelligence added to the Temporal Stabilizer + 700% faster split channel stabilisation!

 - Draft (clean image pass only) - The new draft mode offers extremely fast denoising, and when combined with the 'enhance textures' option will provide results that could be considered to far surpass what would be expected of a draft render, even at extremely low samples.
-Also suitable for renders which render to a denoisable level in under 10 seconds, thanks to it's fast processing times.
+Also suitable for final renders which render to a denoisable level in under 10 seconds, thanks to it's fast processing times.

 - Medium (clean image pass only) - The medium option is slightly slower than Draft, but on noisier images will offer better all round detail, particularly in reflections.

 - High (clean image pass only) - The high mode will offer the best lighting, shadows and reflections of all but the ultra mode.
 This is suitable for final renders where the individually denoised passes aren't needed for compositing.

 - Ultra(cleans all necessary passes)- This will clean individual passes for use in the compositor afterwards, and can also be used to resolve any geometry wobbliness present in lower pre-sets.
 The passes which are cleaned is decided by scene content and render settings.
 This mode can also be used if the other modes are not producing good geometry detail.
 IMPORTANT - If you intend to use the individually cleaned passes in a 3rd party compositor, you can either use the render layer cache exr's found in the cache folder you set, or if you prefer another format, you can set up a file output node directly from the render layer node.
 Blender's output can be set to something light such as a ffmpeg because it's only able to output the denoise image pass, not the other denoised passes.
 If your passes include data passes such as cryptomattes, it's advisable to use EXR 32 bit.